Ian Bowater: Career

 The youngest son of Sir Frank Bowater, 1st Baronet (Lord Mayor from 1938 to 1939), and Ethel Anita Fryar, he was educated at Eton, then Magdalen College, Oxford.

 Just before the onset of war in 1939, Bowater was appointed one of HM Lieutenants of the City of London.
 During the Second World War, he served with distinction reaching the rank of lieutenant colonel in the service of the Royal Artillery (Territorial Army), for which he was decorated with the awards of the Distinguished Service Order (DSO) in 1945 and the Territorial Decoration (TD).
 He later became Sheriff of the City of London in 1965 and was invested as a Knight Bachelor in 1967.

 Bowater later served as Lord Mayor of London between 1969 and 1970 and was invested as an Knight of the Most Venerable Order of the Hospital of Saint John of Jerusalem (KStJ) and as a Knight Grand Cross of the Order of the British Empire (GBE) in 1970.
 In 1966, Bowater received the Grand Decoration of Honour in Silver for Services to the Republic of Austria.
 He also became chairman of Bowater Hotels.

 Marriage and issue

 On 10 December 1927 Bowater married The Hon.
-Ursula Margaret Dawson (1907 – 16 November 1999), the daughter of the 1st Viscount Dawson of Penn.
-They had four children; three daughters and a son.
-Bowater is the grandfather of actor Damian Lewis.
+Ursula Margaret Dawson, the daughter of the 1st Viscount Dawson of Penn.
+They had four children.